sksoumik/programming_notes/README.md

 The end goal for the generator is to fool the discriminator into mixing up real and fake images.
 The end goal for the discriminator is to find out when it’s being tricked, but it also helps inform the generator about the identifiable mistakes in the generated images.
 At the start, the generator produces confused, three-eyed monsters that look nothing like a Rembrandt portrait.
 The discriminator is easily able to distinguish the muddled messes from the real paintings.
 As training progresses, information flows back from the discriminator, and the generator uses it to improve.
 By the end of training, the generator is able to produce convincing fakes, and the discriminator no longer is able to tell which is which. [ *Ref: Deep Learning with PyTorch - Eli Stevens* ]

+##### CycleGAN

+An interesting evolution of this concept is the CycleGAN, proposed in 2017.
+A CycleGAN can turn images of one domain into images of another domain (and back), without the need for us to explicitly provide matching pairs in the training set.
+It can perform the task of image translation.
+Once trained you can  translate an image from one domain to another domain.
+For example, when  trained on horse and zebra data set, if you give it an image with horses in the ground, the CycleGAN can convert the horses to zebra with the  same background.
+FaceApp is one of the most popular examples of CycleGAN where human faces are transformed into different age groups.

+##### StyleGAN

+StyleGAN is a GAN formulation which is capable of generating very high-resolution images even of 1024*1024 resolution.
+The idea is to build a stack of layers where initial layers are capable of  generating low-resolution images (starting from 2\*2) and further layers  gradually increase the resolution.

+The easiest way for GAN to generate high-resolution images is to remember images from the training dataset and while generating new  images it can add random noise to an existing image.
+In reality,  StyleGAN doesn’t do that rather it learn features regarding human face  and generates a new image of the human face that doesn’t exist in  reality.

+##### text-2-image

+This GAN architecture that made significant progress in generating meaningful images based on an explicit textual description.
+This GAN formulation takes a textual description as input and generates an RGB image that was described in the textual description.